 This countdown represents the very embodiment of Elohim’s mercy—a span wherein every individual has the opportunity to receive Grace by acknowledging the Savior Yahushua, thereby reconciling their relationship with the Father.

 The immense grace and love of Elohim are first revealed here.
 Despite the fact that most people interpret Adam and Eve’s expulsion from the Garden of Eden as a sign of Elohim’s anger, judgment, retribution, and even cruelty, we should understand that it was, in fact, the ultimate display of mercy.
 This banishment essentially stands as the initial application of the city of refuge law.
 In the end, humanity’s rebellion against Elohim wasn’t deliberate.
 They didn’t seek to harm or disgrace their Creator.
 Their aspiration was to be like Him.
-Their struggle against their own weaknesses and desires overpowered them.
+Their struggle against their own weaknesses and desires which overpowered them.
 They desired to mirror Him but not replace Him.
-Their sentiments toward Elohim weren’t tainted by hatred, in contrast to Helel and his cohorts, who succumbed to the unforgivable sin.
+Their feelings toward Elohim weren’t tainted by hatred, in contrast to Helel and his cohorts, who succumbed to the unforgivable sin.

 This countdown serves as the pivotal path towards Man’s Salvation.
 We were granted time—a route of escape, similar to the case of the unintentional murderer who was provided a refuge, a place to shield themselves from the wrath of the victim’s kin, as outlined in Deuteronomy 19:4-6.
 In this manner, we were given time to mend our relationship with Elohim.
 We do so by cleansing ourselves with the Lamb’s blood, shed in exchange for our sins, in order to appease Elohim’s anger.

 The conflict between Satan and Elohim is no less than a duel.
 And, much like any honorable duel, and since the rules were established by Elohim himself, it can only proceed fairly.
-The adversary, no matter how cunning or vile, still merits fundamental respect and possesses rights according to the laws of warfare.
+The adversary, no matter how cunning or vile, still merits fundamental respect and does have rights according to the laws of warfare.
 Both sides must show respect towards each other.
 Even if the opponent disregards the rules, Elohim adheres to them and compels the opposing side to not transgress certain boundaries.

 It would have been overly simplistic to discard all that is corrupted, then cleanse and immediately repopulate the space by forming new angels.
 Yahuwah desires to fill these gaps with individuals who have been tried like precious metals.
-He aims to surround himself with souls who have willingly chosen conversion through their personal decisions and have thus been cleansed by his Blood.
+He aims to surround himself with souls who have willingly chosen conversion through their personal decision and have thus been cleansed by his Blood.
 He longs for authentic individuals around him, individuals who serve Him out of their own will—not mere automatons or slaves condemned to forced labor.

 Man is the bet.
 The choice is clear: either salvation through the Messiah’s blood or alignment with the tempter, leading to eternal damnation.

 Satan and his demons are consumed by fury.
 On one hand, they acknowledge their inability to overpower Yahuwah, and on the other, they suffer profound humiliation.
-Once believing themselves superior to Elohim, they now face being supplanted by beings as seemingly insignificant as humans.
+Once believing themselves superior even to Elohim, they now face being supplanted by beings as seemingly insignificant as humans.